amorris28/microbial_gwas/README.md

 ### R
 `R/` directory contains `R` scripts that run.

 `0_setup.R` has code to install all required packages.
+May need to modify to address your local dependencies.

 `1_clean_sample_data.R` takes in the raw sample date file and munges it for analysis.